CCALI/a2jdocker/README.md

-# CALI A2JDAT Docker project
+# CALI A2JViewer + DAT + PHP Docker Development Environment project
 This is an *experimental* demo of a guided interview that producest documents and does post processing using a Dockerized version of the A2J Viewer https://github.com/CCALI/a2jviewer/ + A2JDAT https://github.com/CCALI/A2JDAT/ + php 7.2.
 This project dockerizes version 2.0.0 of the DAT.
 It includes wkhtmltopdf, node 8.9.4, and the CALI DAT source.